-Links to Sjogren's-related publications by Sarah Schafer, MD and Sjogren's patient
+Sjogren's-related publications by Sarah Schafer, MD and Sjogren's patient

-At time I wrote this, the actual prevalence of systemic manifestations was just starting to be understood.
+This article was published in The Rheumatologist, a newsletter of the American College of Rheumatology, 2013.
+At time I wrote this article, the actual prevalence of systemic manifestations was just starting to be understood.
 I quoted an unrealistically low number for this.
-Over the past decade, it is become clear that Sjogren's is always systemic and that serious complications are much more common then previously realized.
+Over the past decade, it is become clear that Sjogren's is always systemic and that serious, and occasionally life-threatening manifestations may occur.
 Common systemic features often remain undiagnosed, including lung disease, autonomic disorders and neuropathies.